-Anyone who has owned a dog at some point in their life knows that most of the fun that comes from having a dog as a companion is the stuff you get to do together.
+Anyone who has owned a companion dog at some point in their life knows that most of the fun that comes from having a German Shepherd are the activities you get to do together.
 Heck, even a lot of people who don’t have dogs themselves know that play will keep you and your dog happy.

 Unfortunately, a lot of people, for whatever reason, find that most of the time that they get to spend with their dog is just the time that they spend together walking or even less.
 Not that walking your dog isn’t quality time that the two of you get to spend together, it’s just that there are tons of other ways that you and your dog can have a good time together.

 Through playing, you get to share the wonderful experience of companionship with each other.
 On top of that, your dog is going to want to be able to do more than walk around the block now and then.

 The Benefits of Playing With Your German Shepherd

 Today, we’re going to look at some of the best ways that you can engage with and enjoy life with your German Shepherd.
 Not only will these activities help the two of you develop a good bond with each other—they’ll be great for both of your physical health and will promote longevity.

 A lot of them are physical activities, which can make them great opportunities for people who are looking to begin exercising but are unsure of where to start.
 Playing with your dog doesn’t really feel like exercise because it’s masked by the amount of fun that you’re having.
 I really want to stress the term play.
 If you look at it that way, you will have less resistance to getting out and doing things together, even when the weather is bad.

 Dogs have very sharp minds, but their intelligence needs to be complemented by physical activity just like humans, who are known to suffer from cognitive problems if they don’t get enough exercise.
 Going for a walk isn’t the most mentally stimulating thing for either of you, so engaging in complicated activities can be great for honing both of your intelligence.